Laserfiche/lf-sample-repository-api-nodejs/README.md

 # lf-sample-repository-api-nodejs

-Sample node service app that connects to a Laserfiche Cloud Repository using a service principal account.
+Sample node service app that connects to a Laserfiche Cloud or Self-Hosted Repository.
 [Sample Code](./index.ts)

-### Prerequisites
+## Cloud Prerequisites

-#### Software Prerequisites
+### Software Prerequisites

-- Visual Studio Code
 - Node 14 LTS
 - TypeScript
-- Git
-- Clone this repo on your local machine
+- CA, EU, or US Cloud Web Client account

-#### 1. Create a Service Principal
+### 1. Create a Service Principal

 - Log in to your account using Web Client as an administrator: